andrewmoise/grits/INSTALL.md

 ## Web Serving

 `gimbal.site()` reflects the webroot of the current vhost, but you may also create new vhosts.
-Anything created in `gimbal.root().p('sites').p(hostname).p('live')` will be served under `https://{hostname}` if the DNS resolved to our server.
-Note that the intended functioning of the system is that this is cheap and permitted for regular end-users, but you may change permissions on `gimbal.root().p('sites')` if you want to disallow this or restrict it to only certain users.
+Anything created in `gimbal.root().p('sites').p(hostname).p('live')` will be served under `https://{hostname}` if the DNS resolves to our server.

 Generally speaking, the intent is that `/sites/{hostname}` is meant for administrative files and only available to people involved in administering that vhost, with `/sites/{hostname}/live` as the only world-readable part of the directory.

+Note that the intended functioning of the system is that this is cheap and permitted for regular end-users, but you may change permissions on `gimbal.root().p('sites')` if you want to disallow creation of arbitrary vhosts, or restrict it to only certain users.

 ## Backend Administration

-The intent is that most administration will eventually happen from inside Gimbal — HTTP logs, user management, and so on.
+The intent is that as the system fleshes out, most administration will eventually happen from inside Gimbal (HTTP logs, user management, and so on.)
 But you will need to do some things from the backend.
 Assuming that the `cmdline` module is running, you can from the project directory do things like this:

 ```bash
 bin/grits ping                              # test that the cmdline module is working